sentient-bread/CL-Project2/report.md

   - `sentence_tokenize()`: Simply tokenize using regex.

 ## Analysis and Observations
-We have followed the paper's algorithm in most cases; small extensions have been made in the cases of

-* gender agreement for `k1s`
-* proper noun identification for `k5`
-* gender agreement for `r6`
-* `pof` relations
-* adjectives, quantifiers and demonstratives for `nmod__adj`
-* coordinate and subordinate clauses

-### Limitations of Parser
 Some discrepancies in the output of the parser lead to correspondingly ill-formed or meaningless questions:

-* Sentences were parsed as having multiple roots.
+* Sentences were parsed as having multiple roots, especially long and complicated ones.
-* Chunking was incorrect in some phrases.
+* Chunking was incorrect for some phrases.
 * Quotes were unreliably parsed.
 * Relative clauses were not parsed as dependent on the constituent they modify; rather, they are dependent on the verb of the main clause.
+* Rhetorical questions occur without a question mark and are therefore not eliminated from the corpus during the tokenisation process (unlike ordinary questions).

 ## Possible Future Versions
 Some improvements that can be made to this project in the future are: